ambiguousname/jackbox-custom-content/Readme.md

 You may also want to keep a backup of the Jackbox Party Pack 7's files if you're not using Steam, otherwise you're going to have to uninstall and reinstall your entire game if something goes wrong.

-## Some screenshots of custom content in the Jackbox Party Pack 7:
+## Some screenshots of CustomBox in action:

 ![Talking Points](https://raw.githubusercontent.com/ambiguousname/jackbox-custom-content/main/screenshots/TalkingPoints2.PNG)
 ![Quiplash3](https://raw.githubusercontent.com/ambiguousname/jackbox-custom-content/main/screenshots/Quiplash3.PNG)